tanyalosthermind/ML-Ising-model/README.md

 two types of neural networks in order to predict exact temperatures for different phases.
 It can bee seen from the results that an approach with only two temperatures provides not enough reliable predictions.
 The accuracy can be improved using more temperatures for training of the network.

+The code fully works in Google Collab, I didn't debugged it yet to compile here :)